captn-nick/MSFS-Mod-Selector/README.md

   * config.properties
   * mods.txt
   * Community/
-  * Temp/
+  * _Temp/_
   * (other folders of MSFS)

-If you placed the Mod Selector into your MSFS “Packages” folder, the Mod Selector will recognize the sub-folder “Community” as the directory to place all active mods into, and the sub-folder “Temp” as the directory to temporarily store deactivated mods. **You need to create the “Temp” sub-folder if it doesn’t exist already before starting the program.**
+If you placed the Mod Selector into your MSFS “Packages” folder, the Mod Selector will recognize the sub-folder “Community” as the directory to place all active mods into, and the sub-folder “Temp” as the directory to temporarily store deactivated mods.
+Mod Selector will create the “Temp” directly if it doesn't exist already.

 Alternatively, you can config those paths manually, see below.